HouzuoGuo/laitos/doc/Web service: browser-in-browser.md

     <td>BasePortNumber</td>
     <td>integer</td>
     <td>
-        An arbitrary number above 20000.
+        An arbitrary number above 20000 and below 65535.
         <br/>
-        It must not clash with BasePortNumber from other components' configuration.
+        It must not clash with port numbers from other components.
     </td>
 </tr>
 <tr>
     <td>MaxInstances</td>
     <td>integer</td>
     <td>
         Maximum number of websites ("instances") that laitos server will render at the same time.
+It also determines the range of ports (from BasePortNumber to BasePortNumber+MaxInstances) that will be occupied during usage.
         <br/>
         If users open more websites than this number allows, the server will close the oldest websites.
         <br/>